 Jay Peak is a part of the INDY Ski Pass system.
 This allows you to buy one lift pass, and ski at all of the slopes that are also a part of the group.

-Jay Peak's slopes see on average 349 inches (137 cm) of snowfall a year.
-That is almost 29 feet a year!
+Jay Peak's slopes see on average 349 inches (10.6 meters) of snowfall a year.
+That is almost 29 feet every year!

 Jay Peak Ski Resort Elevation

 Jay Peak Ski Resort has a summit elevation of 3,968 feet, or 1,209 meters.
 However, not all of that elevation is able to be skied.
 The base of the ski slope sits at 1,815 feet above sea level, creating a ski hill that is 2,153 feet (656 meters) high.
 This is referred to as the slope's vertical drop - or a measure of how high the skiable hill is.